Nama

 nama mysong bass>

-For simplicity, I'll remove the project name from the prompt in the rest of this tutorial.
+For simplicity, from here on I'll elide the project name from the prompts.

 nama bass>